-As far as next steps, you may want to revisit content to confirm that it follows Google’s best practices.
-You may also want to dig deeper to confirm if any website changes have occured.
+As far as the next steps, you may want to revisit content to confirm that it follows Google’s best practices.
+You may also want to dig deeper to confirm if any website changes have occurred.

 I’ll provide actual client examples in a later section.